Filozoff/BlogArticles/Article002/article002.md

 The Accessibility Inspector is a tool provided with Xcode.
 It can be opened from Xcode's menu: Xcode -> Open Developer Tool -> Accessibility Inspector or cmd+space and type "accessibility inspector".

-While the app is running on the simulator, in "Accessibility Inspector" choose "Simulator" from "All processes", then click on the "Target an element" button (1).
+While the app is running on the simulator, from "All processes" in "Accessibility Inspector", choose "Simulator", and then click on the "Target an element" button (1).
 The "selection mode" will be turned on.
 Click on the element which you would like to inspect (green overlay will assist with choosing the right one).
 The accessibility identifier is under "Identifier" in the "Advanced" section (2).
 Below is an example of Health.app:

 ![Health.app accessibility identifier preview](Resources/accessibility_inspector.png)

-Accessibility Inspector offers amazing tools which help you improve the accessibility of your app (e.g. contrast ratio scans).
+Accessibility Inspector comes with amazing tools which help you improve the accessibility of your app (e.g. contrast ratio scans).
 To learn more about Accessibility Inspector and its features, please, watch a [WWDC session from 2019](https://developer.apple.com/videos/play/wwdc2019/257).

 ### Appium Inspector

-Appium Inspector requires more work to set up but in the end, it is more convenient to use and provide data in readable form.
+Appium Inspector requires more work to set up but in the end, it is more convenient to use for accessibility preview and provide data in readable form.

 #### Installation

-There are several tutorials on the internet about how to install Appium Inspector, but if would like to not spent your time for looking, feel free to use the one below:
+There are several tutorials on the internet about how to install Appium Inspector, but if would like not to spend so much of your time for looking, feel free to use the one below:

 Appium Inspector requires `npm` and Appium Server.
 The simplest way is to install it through [homebrew](https://brew.sh) by typing these commands in the terminal: